Carter Federal Credit Union Breach Affects 69K People: SSNs Exposed

 Between June 25 and July 2, 2025, Carter Federal Credit Union experienced a major data breach when an unauthorized third party gained temporary access to the credit union’s network.
 The intrusion was discovered on July 2, 2025, prompting immediate containment and investigation efforts.

-According to the disclosures filed with both the Maine Attorney General’s office and the California Attorney General’s office, a total of 68,934 individuals in the United States were affected, including 59 Maine residents.
+According to the disclosures filed with the Maine, California, Massachusetts, Texas and New Hampshire Attorney Generals' offices, a total of 68,934 individuals in the United States were affected, including 6,757 in Texas 59 Maine residents, 449 in Massachusetts and 101 in New Hampshire.

 The breach involved unauthorized access to files containing an array of sensitive personal information.
 The exposed data included names, Social Security numbers, dates of birth, driver’s license or state identification numbers, credit and debit card numbers, financial account numbers, financial account history, passport numbers, retirement and 401(k) benefits information, health insurance information, and limited medical treatment or diagnosis details.